-NOTE: The 1/2 hp blower motor used in this unit is equipped with three flexible legs and one rigid leg.
+NOTE: Units with 1/2 hp blower motor are equipped with three flexible legs and one rigid leg.
 The rigid leg is equipped with a shipping bolt and a flat white plastic washer (rather than the rubber mounting grommet used with a flexible mounting leg).
+See Figure 9.
 The bolt and washer must be removed before the furnace is placed into operation.
 After the bolt and washer have been removed, the rigid leg will not touch the blower housing.

 Allow for clearances to combustible materials as indicated on the unit nameplate.
-Minimum clearances for closet or alcove installations are shown in Figure 7.
+Minimum clearances for closet or alcove installations are shown in Figure 10.